Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## Static builds with kits enabled no longer supported

 ParaView no longer allows building kits with static builds.
 There are issues with *in situ* modules being able to reliably load Python in such configurations.
 However, the configuration does not make much sense in the first place since the goal of kits is to reduce the number of libraries that need to be loaded at runtime and static builds do not have this problem.

-## CGNS module migration

-The following modules migrations have occurred:

-  - `ParaView::cgns` → `VTK::cgns`
-  - `ParaView::VTKExtensionsCGNSReader` → `VTK::IOCGNSReader`

-The cache variables controlling these modules are automatically migrated, however, the target names have not been migrated.
-Consumers may need updates to use the new VTK-homed target names.